-From Wednesday to Saturday, you can also visit Terrazza Praié from 6:00 PM for an aperitivo in the cellars where you can taste the estate's wines, such as Lupi and Guglierame, accompanied by various local delicacies, the prices are democratic compared to the Michelinstar restaurant.
-The trattoria is open on Friday from 12:30 PM for lunch and from 7:00 PM for dinner, and on Sundays for brunch from 11:30 AM to 3:00 PM.Terrazza Praié - Str.
+From Wednesday to Saturday you can also visit the Terrazza Praié from 18:00 for an aperitif in the cellars where you can taste the wines of the estate, such as Lupi and Guglierame, accompanied by various local delicacies.
+The prices are democratic compared to the Michelin-starred restaurant.
+The Trattoria is open on Fridays from 12.30 pm for lunch and from 19.00 pm for dinner and on Sundays from 11.30 am to 3.00 pm for brunch.Terrazza Praié - Str.
 Castello, 20, 17051 Colla Micheri SV Tel. +39 351 713 5050 - Website: https://www.peqagri.it/

-Looking for a second home in Italy?
+A 2nd home in Italy?
 Explore Borgata Costa d'Agosti

 Just above the village of Andora, about a 20 minute walk on foot, you'll find a unique renovation project.
 Borgata Costa d'Agosti is originally an old village that has recently undergone extensive restoration.
 It consists of 65 properties which together form an enchanting collection of small houses, terraces and arches in shades of pink, green, ochre and stone grey.
 Situated in the green hinterland of one of the most fascinating areas of the Val Merula, this place offers moments of relaxation in intense tranquillity, yet only a few kilometers from the sea at Laigueglia.